adiom-data/public/README.md

 ## Issues
 Please file issues/bug reports in the issues section.
 Please use the appropriate label for the product the issue is about.

+If you have questions while evaluating Dsynct, you can find us at our [Discord server](https://discord.gg/r4xzVfMQeU)

 ## dsynct
 Please see the dsynct directory for the trial license and quick start instructions.